Hulhumeedhoo: Landmarks

-Hulhumeedhoo, being one of the oldest populated islands in the Maldives, is also home to remnants of the Second World War and even centuries-old ancient relics.
+Hulhumeedhoo, being one of the oldest populated islands in the Maldives, is also home to remnants of the Second World War and even centuries-old relics.
 Most of the ancient artifacts are found at Kogannu Cemetery, the oldest cemetery in the country, which is home to many mosques and tombs of antiquity.
-The island is home to World War II era remnants like coastal defense artillery and fortifications (Dhé Badi Dheythere), built on the island's eastern coast by the British based at RAF Gan as defense against Axis powers.
+The island is home to World War II era remnants like coastal defence artillery and fortifications (Dhé Badi Dheythere), built on the island's eastern coast by the British based at RAF Gan as defence against Axis powers.

 Beaches

-Some notable beaches of the island include, Eedhigamool beach, Kogannu beach, Kalhibih, Bomaa Fannu, Veyraando and Héra Burikédéthan (Ismehelaa Hera).
-To the south of the island is Canareef Island Resort, formerly Herathera, which was a part of southern Hulhumeedhoo that was dredged and separated to build a resort.
-To the north is a similar island, Ismehelaa Hera, also separated from Hulhumeedhoo to build a resort.
-This resort, named South Palm Maldives, is currently under construction.
+Some notable beaches of the island include, Eedhigamool beach, Kogannu beach, Kalhibih, Bomaa Fannu, Veyraando.
+To the south of the island is Canareef Island Resort, formerly Herathera, which was a part of the island that was separated to build a resort.
+To the north is a similar situation, Ismehelaa Hera, also separated from Hulhumeedhoo to build South Palm Maldives.

 Medhebandharo

-Medhebandharo (މެދެބަނދަރޮ), also synonymously known as Fasgando (ފަސްގަނޑޮ), is the central harbour of the island.
+Medhebandharo / Medhubandharu (މެދެބަނދަރޮ), is the central harbour of the island.
 It is home to MTCC Hulhumeedhoo Ferry Terminal and Addu Fisheries Complex.